Örebro school shooting: Police response evaluation

-The effect on Campus Risbergska
+Campus Risbergska

-Campus Risbergska was closed from the shooting until 18 August, a period of over six months.
-During this time, adult education was carried out at other locations in Örebro.
-SEK 20 million was spent on renovating the school.
-This included replacing 200 doors broken down by the police and repainting the entire building.
+Following the shooting, Campus Risbergska was closed for over six months, during which students were taught at other locations in Örebro.
+20 million kronor was spent on renovating the school, including replacing 200 doors that were broken down by the police and repainting the entire building.
 Additionally, an electronic tag system was implemented to control access to the school.